 Settled across the way is newbie Hello Please; a fresh, contemporary Vietnamese joint that operates out of a shipping container and reintroduced me to the glory of chicken ribs.
 For tipples, Fish Lane happens to be where Maker, the dark and foxy sister of nearby Gauge, hangs its hat and muddles its fantabulous concoctions.
 Make no mistake; things get fun and rowdy on a Friday with Muhammad Ali’s likeness presiding over the skirmish.

 Insofar as wining and dining is concerned, Bakery Lane is a whole ‘nother situation.
 Their precinct absolutely heaves on Friday and Saturday nights and it’s easy to see why.
-Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the radical foods of The APO, the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and the gluten free sweetness of I Heart Brownies.
+Hosting some of the coolest joints in the Valley, people punting in Bakery Lane get to indulge in the fantastic elixirs of The Bowery cocktail lounge, the cakes (and coffee and cocktails) at Cakes & Shit, live music and decent slices at Johnny's Pizzeria, Korean fusion at Nomnom Korean, and breakfast and specialty coffee at The New Black.

 Back before the frenzy took hold, the only place you could go to get your laneway fix was Burnett.
 We owe this little strip so much.
-Lavish evenings start nearer to the top in Survey & Co’s warren with a knee-weakening death row dinner and a slew of cocktails.
+Start at the top in Death and Taxes' bolthole with a slew of expertly crafted cocktails.
 Mosey down towards Felix For Goodness and get mellow with the local wine selection (Felix also offers slammin' espressos and lunches during the day FYI), then rumble down into Super Whatnot for some further whistle wetting and head bopping with a hip crowd of jazzies.
-Keep rolling all the way down and eventually you’ll run into Brew, that jack of all trades, in the bowels of lower Burnett Lane and the boss mural looking up the street.
+Keep rolling all the way down and eventually you’ll run into Brew, that jack of all trades, in the bowels of lower Burnett Lane with the boss mural looking up the street.

 Nights on Gresham Lane more closely resemble a progressive dinner party with 300 strangers than a meaningless bender.
 We begin at the Gresham, a bar so steeped in history that it’s like stepping into a licensed time capsule, and their award-winning cocktails.
 Next, Red Hook’s decadent burgers, chilli fries and battered pickles (all available until well after most places stop serving) to play nice with all those beers you’re about to knock back.